CrystalOnScript/Create-a-React-Firebase-Survey-/README.md

 You will also need to create an account with [Google Firebase](https://firebase.google.com/).

-Lastly, install [Create React App](https://github.com/facebookincubator/create-react-app#getting-started) globally by running `npm install -g create-react-app`.
+Lastly, install [Create React App](https://github.com/facebookincubator/create-react-app#getting-started) globally by running `npm install -g create-react-app` in your terminal.
 This node package creates boiler plate React code and will [bootstrap](https://www.quora.com/In-computer-science-what-does-bootstrapping-mean) it for production without having to install or configure tools such as Webpack or Babel.

 #### Note

 The example code is one component, it can easily be used in an existing React project without using Create React App.

 ## Getting Started
 First step is creating your react environment.
-Run `create-react-app my-app`, replacing `my-app` with your preferred name, then `cd my-app`, followed by `npm start`.
+In your terminal, run `create-react-app my-app`, replacing `my-app` with your preferred name, then `cd my-app`, followed by `npm start`.
 The app will auto open at [http://localhost:3000](http://localhost:3000).

 #### Additional Node Packages
 We will be using the [Firebase](https://www.npmjs.com/package/firebase) package.
 Install this after your app has been created by running `npm install --save firebase`.